The Senior Team

 In 2014 she took the position of Director of Care and Social Business at Black Country Housing Group.
 She had responsibility for BCHG’s residential care business, domiciliary care service, supported living service, sheltered accommodation, young persons’ service, and social business activities.
 Key achievements include establishing its residential care business from scratch resulting in two care homes.
 Janette oversaw the growth of the Supported Living Service, increasing the number of residents supported by 50%, and providing stability and sustainment for the Employment Services.

-Janette joined Spring in October 2017 and is responsible for all of the support services which include homeless, offenders young people and refugee resettlement
+Janette joined Spring in October 2017 and was responsible for all of the support services which include homeless, offenders, young people and refugee resettlement

 Director of Housing & Customer Services